zainafzal88/blog/_posts/2020-09-12-react-fundamentals.md

 </p>
 which clearly shows that `<div>` above are converted to  `React.createElement('div')` in compile time.

 As `render` method returns a React element (displays the description of what to show to the user), the syntax of it isn't used by React developers.
-Instead `<div />` is used which is a lot easier and cleaner to write.
+Instead `<div />` is used which is a lot easier and cleaner to write which is called the JSX syntax.
+Basically you can put any javascript code inside HTML using curly braces `{}`.

 You use the above component in the `container` element or any other element like below:
 <p align="center">